 What can we do about feral cats?

-Animal Control will trap feral/free roaming cats for residence as time allows for them.
+Animal Control will trap feral roaming cats for residence as time allows for them.
 Animal control will insist the residents with feral cat issues coordinate checking out a live trap from the shelter and nuisance cats procedures have been met first.
 By doing this it ensures room is available for the trapped cat and is also a time saving measure for animal control.
-The property owner that has the feral cat problem can monitor the use of the live trap during Animal Control’s hours of operation for trapping.
+The property owner that has the feral cat problem will coordinate and monitor the use of the live trap during Animal Control’s hours of operation for trapping.
 Monday – Thursday 7:30am- 3:30 pm & weather permitting.

 Barking Dogs: For a dog owner to disturb another resident’s peace by allowing their dog to bark excessively and unreasonably.
 It is not a violation for a dog to bark.
 It is only a violation if the dog is barking loud and continuous.
 Any Officer who personally observes excessive barking can issue a citation to the owner.
 If our investigation of a barking dog does not result in such an observation, we will continue to respond to subsequent complaints in an attempt to observe the violation.

 As an alternative, the complainant can request a form which allows them to provide information about other neighbors who have similar experiences with the same animal and are willing to say so at a court hearing.
 Once completed, this allows the Animal Control Officer to interview other witnesses and forward a case for prosecution.